Blazam-App/docs.blazam.org/docsource/admin/settings/application.md

 ## Website FQDN
 !!! note

-	Will be used for links within notification emails in an upcoming update
+	This must be set to allow for email links and self-service password reset email verifications

 The fully qualified domain name of your Blazam instance for use in email notification links.